 What is the benefit of factoring vs. going to the bank for a loan?

-As a result of a massive economic restructuring of the business community (i.e. rapidly evolving technology, changing business conditions and downsizing), banks are struggling with unprecedented levels of bad debt and are being prevented from providing capital to growth businesses due to new, burdensome regulations.
-As a result, many healthy, profitable businesses are finding that they are “unbankable”.
+As a result of a massive economic restructuring of the business community (i.e., rapidly evolving technology, changing business conditions and downsizing), banks are struggling with unprecedented levels of bad debt and are being prevented from providing capital to growing businesses due to new, burdensome regulations.
+As a result, many healthy, profitable businesses are finding that they are “unbankable.”

 I see the benefits of factoring, but will my customers think I’m in financial trouble or that I’m going out of business?

 Factoring is used by many of the largest corporations in the world to improve cash flow, support growth, and increase profits.
-Actually, many of your customers may already use this service, and others may be familiar with it through other vendors.
-The fact that you qualify for this line of funding makes a very powerful statement.
+Many of your customers may already utilize this service, and others may be familiar with it through other vendors.
+The fact that you qualify for this line of funding makes a compelling statement.
 We are providing a virtually unlimited credit line to you, based only upon your receivables as collateral.
-In the process of verifying an invoice, we tell your customers that you have been provided an unlimited credit line and that we are providing receivables management as well.
+In the process of checking an invoice, we tell your customers that you have been provided an unlimited credit line and that we are providing receivables management as well.

 What happens when the factoring process begins?

-- Advances a certain percentage of the invoice amounts to your business.
+- The funding company advances a certain percentage of the invoice amounts to your business.

-- Holds a percentage of the invoice amounts as a reserve.
+- The factor holds a percentage of the invoice amounts as a reserve.

 - Assumes the right to receive payment on the invoices.

-- Receives payment on the invoices from your customers.
+- The funding company receives payment on the invoices from your customers.

-- Rebates to your business the reserve amount minus a small service fee.
+- The factor rebates the reserve amount minus a small service fee to your business.

-This sounds too good to be true.
+Sounds too good to be true?
 Is there a catch?

 There is no catch at all.
 Perhaps you have not been exposed to this type of asset-based financing before.
-Factoring has been a powerful financial tool for centuries but until recently, only very large corporations could qualify for this service.
-Now small to medium-size companies can qualify and receive the same benefits.
+Factoring has been a powerful financial tool for centuries, but until recently, only huge corporations could qualify for this service.
+Now small to medium-size companies can be eligible and receive the same benefits.